Multivessel PCI for STEMI With Cardiogenic Shock

 The authors concluded that compared with culprit vessel revascularization, multivessel revascularization at the time of primary PCI was associated with better outcomes in patients with STEMI with cardiogenic shock.

 This study reports that adjusted in-hospital mortality and all-cause death during follow-up were significantly lower following multivessel versus culprit vessel revascularization during primary PCI in patients with STEMI with cardiogenic shock and MVD.
 Additionally, multivessel revascularization was associated with a lower adjusted risk of the composite of all-cause death, recurrent MI, and any revascularization.
 These results support the current guidelines regarding revascularization in STEMI patients with cardiogenic shock.
 Whether multivessel PCI may be beneficial in patients with STEMI without shock is being investigated in ongoing studies.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease

 Keywords: Acute Coronary Syndrome, Coronary Artery Disease, Hospital Mortality, Myocardial Infarction, Myocardial Revascularization, Percutaneous Coronary Intervention, Shock, Cardiogenic